emanivinay/Avaj/Diary.md

 *   So, the next task is to finish the parser module and then start sketching out the semantics of the language.

+### 06/19/15

+*   Finally, finished writing parser module.
+Hasn't been tested, though.
+But I am reasonably confident what I have now is mostly correct.
+We'll see, now onto language semantics.

+*   Semantics -> What constitutes the semantics of a language?
+    *   Object orientation(for Avaj)
+    *   Type system
+    *   Runtime behavior
+    *   Any thing else?

+*   I'll be try to think along these 3 axes and come up with a good programming model